hexzha/GeoQuiz/README.md

 # GeoQuiz
 ### Description

 GeoQuiz is a simple android app that displays a series of geographical True/False questions.
-Using true or false buttons, a toast will appear to indicate whether the user answered correctly.
+A toast will indicate whether the user answered correctly.

 This is my first android app.
 I used Android Studio to create this app.
 Within the app, I explore fundementals of android projects, layouts, and explicit intents.